-20.25 Temporary signs

-Policies 15.4.5, Temporary signs, in all zones, must meet all of the following conditions: 16.4.4
+20.25 [Removed by Plan Change 45] Temporary signs Policies 15.4.5, 16.4.4 Temporary signs, in all zones, must meet all of the following conditions: The sign face shall be no greater than 3m2 in area visible from any one direction.

-- The sign face shall be no greater than 3m2 in area visible from any one direction. - The sign shall relate to a temporary or one-off activity.
+The sign shall relate to a temporary or one-off activity.

-- The maximum period for any temporary sign shall be 2 months, except for signs required to be erected for health and safety reasons, where the maximum period shall be 6 months. - Any temporary sign shall be removed within 48 hours of the ceasing of the activity to which the sign relates. - Real estate signs involved in the advertising and sale of properties must relate to the property on which they are erected. - Any sign shall be located so that it does not obstruct any official traffic sign. - Any sign must not be flashing, animated or continuously differ in form or detail. - Any sign directed at the State Highway where the speed limit is 70km/hr or greater shall comply with the following: - Have a minimum letter height of 160mm; and, - Contain no more than six words and symbols and no more than 40 characters; and, - Be located so as to provide an unrestricted view to the motorist for a minimum distance of 180 metres.

-20.26 Signs within roads

-Road, traffic and advertising signs within roads, in all zones, must be approved by the road controlling authority.

-20.27 All other signs

-Policies 15.4.5, 16.4.4 Note: The land identified in Appendix Business 2 is exempt from the following signs standards.
+The maximum period for any temporary sign shall be 2 months, except for signs required to be erected for health and safety reasons, where the maximum period shall be 6 months.
+Any temporary sign shall be removed within 48 hours of the ceasing of the activity to which the sign relates.
+Real estate signs involved in the advertising and sale of properties must relate to the property on which they are erected.
+Any sign shall be located so that it does not obstruct any official traffic sign.
+Any sign must not be flashing, animated or continuously differ in form or detail.
+Any sign directed at the State Highway where the speed limit is 70km/hr or greater shall comply with the following: Have a minimum letter height of 160mm; and, Contain no more than six words and symbols and no more than 40 characters; and, Be located so as to provide an unrestricted view to the motorist for a minimum distance of 180 metres.
+20.26 [Removed by Plan Change 45] Signs within roads Policies 15.4.5, 16.4.4 Road, traffic and advertising signs within roads, in all zones, must be approved by the road controlling authority.
+20.27 [Removed by Plan Change 45] All other signs Policics 15.4.5, 16.4.4 Note: The land identified in Appendix Business 2 is exempt from the following signs standards.
 The signs standards that apply to the property at land identified in Appendix Business 2 are contained in rule 20.27A.

-- There is no limit on the number of signs attached to buildings, provided that: - They do not encroach into any required setback. - They do not protrude beyond the roof line of the building to an extent greater than 10% of the face area of the sign. - The total face area of signage on the site does not exceed 1m2 per metre of street frontage up to a maximum of 35m2 visible from any one direction. - One freestanding sign per site, provided that no part of the sign shall be more than 9m above ground level and the total face area visible from any one direction shall be no greater than 7.5m2.
+There is no limit on the number of signs attached to buildings, provided that: They do not encroach into any required setback.
+They do not protrude beyond the roof line of the building to an extent greater than 10% of the face area of the sign.
+The total face area of signage on the site does not exceed 1m2 per metre of street frontage up to a maximum of 35m2 visible from any one direction.
+One freestanding sign per site, provided that no part of the sign shall be more than 9m above ground level and the total face area visible from any one direction shall be no greater than 7.5m2.